marq24/emacberry.com/_docs/2300-osmoffline.md

 WiFi-Share function then the folder should be: /media/misc/android/osm_

 ### osm/maps
-store your downloaded map files in this folder on your device - please be so kind and restart GPSLogger II in order that the new maps will be included for rendering the map tiles
+store your downloaded *.map files in this folder on your device - please be so kind and restart GPSLogger II in order that the new maps will be included for rendering the map tiles

 ### osm/themes
 If you want to use additional/external rendering themes store them in the 'osm/themes' folder - make sure that all